Registration Opens Jan. 1

 Barrington Youth Baseball and Softball (BYB&S) is committed to teach the game in a fun, competitive and instructional atmosphere.
 We are focused on improving the ability of every player while enhancing the experience for every family.
 Our efforts create a passion for the game that will last a lifetime.

-Players ages 5 to 17 have the opportunity to participate in baseball and softball in a variety of levels including the most competitive year round travel program (Barrington Travel - see the description at the bottom of the page or go directly to the Barrington Travel tab on the website) for highly skilled players to recreational programming for players of all abilities (BYB&S House Baseball & Softball).
-BYB&S is only open to residents who reside within the boundaries of school district 220.
+Players ages 5 to 18 have the opportunity to participate in baseball and softball in a variety of levels including the most competitive year round travel program (Barrington Travel - see the description at the bottom of the page or go directly to the Barrington Travel tab on the website) for highly skilled players to recreational programming for players of all abilities (BYB&S House Baseball & Softball).

 BYB&S also offers a Fall Season for House players.